 Career goal-setting worksheets

 Here you will find our downloadable goal-setting worksheets for your career.

-We strongly encourage you to think about multiple goals that you can fit into the goal worksheet.
+We strongly encourage you to think about multiple goals, for example from your weekly schedule makers that you can fit into the goal worksheet.
 It’s important to focus on several things in the modern work field, otherwise, you risk losing relevance as a professional.

 Personal goal-setting templates

 Career goal setting is important, but so is personal development.
-Make sure you remain on track with personal life goals and stay motivated to spend time working on what matters to you individually.
+Make sure you remain on track with personal life goals, do online planning and stay motivated to spend time working on what matters to you individually.

 Want to get inspired?

 Check out these examples of good habits and work on those that you find relatable.
 Just remember to set realistic goals and keep it slow.
 Focus on fewer goals at a time to prevent burnout.

 Digital calendar planner to empower your goal setting

 Setting goals is the first step toward success.
 The hardest part though is to keep pushing day by day to make your goal a reality.